MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-controlled-folders.md

 7. Select **List of apps that have access to protected folders** and add the apps that have access to protected folders.

-8. Select **Exclude files and paths from attack surface reduction rules** and **Add** the Files and paths that needs to be excluded from Attack surface Reduction rules.
+8. Select **Exclude files and paths from attack surface reduction rules** and add the files and paths that need to be excluded from attack surface reduction rules.

 9. Select the profile **Assignments**, assign to **All Users & All Devices**, and select **Save**.